 Cigar Box Slide

-Cigar box slide is slightly different to a conventional six-string.
-So, let’s take a look at how to play cigar box guitar slide.
+The cigar box slide is slightly different from a conventional six-string.
+So, let’s take a look at how to play the cigar box guitar slide.

 What Is A Cigar Box Slide Guitar?

 A cigar box slide guitar instrument made with a cigar box, a wooden neck, and steel strings attached.
 The first mention of a cigar box instrument dates back to the mid-1860s.
 The oldest known reference to the instrument is from a drawing during the American Civil War at the “Siege of Charleston.”

 Many luthiers are producing highly crafted instruments available for custom order.
 The modern Cigar Box Guitar continues to be made from authentically sourced cigar boxes.

 However, many luthiers also make custom-built boxes with similar dimensions.
 The 3-String Cigar Box Guitar is more common than the 4-String version, with GDG or GDGB as the preferred tuning.

 Both versions typically come with at least one electric pickup for amplification.